dawnscribbler/dawnscribbler.github.io/stations.md

 “Be like men who are waiting for their master to return from the wedding feast, ready to open the door as soon as He comes and knocks.
 Happy those servants whom the master finds awake when He comes.
 You too must stand ready, because the Son of Man is coming at an hour you do not expect.”
 (Lk.
 12: 36 -37; 40)

 ### Let us pray ###
-Almighty God, grant that we who are constantly betrayed by our own weakness, may draw the breath of new life from the passion and death of your only-begotten Son.
+Almighty God, grant that we who are constantly betrayed by our own weakness, may draw the breath of new life from the passion and death of your only begotten Son.
 We ask this through Christ our Lord.
 Amen.

 V. 	Have mercy on us, O Lord!